Quick Start

 Click the Windows Settings tab

-If you keep ISO Path blank, FFU Builder will download the ESD file that the Windows Media Creation Tool uses.
-Most people should leave this blank since the Media Creation Tool media ESD file is now kept up to date as of Windows 11 25H2 (it’s usually updated 2-3 days after patch Tuesday).
+Keep Download Windows ESD selected.
+FFU Builder will download the ESD file that the Windows Media Creation Tool uses.
+This is the recommended approach since the Media Creation Tool media ESD file is now kept up to date as of Windows 11 25H2 (it’s usually updated 2-3 days after patch Tuesday).
 This reduces the need to service the media and saves time and disk space.

 Change the Windows language to the one of your choosing.